 Maryland Theft Lawyer

-What do we mean by a “Maryland theft charge?”
+What does the law mean by a “Maryland theft charge?”
 Shoplifting, for instance, is one type of charge in this area.
 However, there are charges for a variety of different acts.
 Even finding something – but making no effort to return it to the owner – can be considered a criminal violation in Maryland.
 And some charges are more serious than others.
+A Maryland theft lawyer can help explain the charges you face and what it means for you and your case.

 In our state, the severity of the charge depends upon the value of the stolen item.
 Shoplifting a bottle of perfume (usually valued at less than $100) is considered less serious than taking a diamond ring (whose worth may be more than $1,000).
 The severity of the penalty sought by the state also increases if you steal from your employer.